-Note: To see the assigned element and node numbers, from the Define menu, select Grid, and once the GRID folder surfaces, double click on PREFERENCES.
+Note: The plate thickness of an element can also be assigned by selecting the desired thickness and then click on the individual plate elements.
+To see the assigned element and node numbers, from the Define menu, select GRID, and once the GRID folder surfaces, double click on PREFERENCES.